gemrb/gemrb.github.io/Feedback.md

 To describe the problem, visit our tracker and [report a new issue]( https://github.com/gemrb/gemrb/issues/new/choose).
-Choose the most fitting category and its template will help you fill in the details, so we can quickly understand what is wrong.
+Choose the most fitting category and its template will help you fill in the relevant details, so we can quickly understand what is wrong.

+For discussions of any sort, rather open a thread on the forum.

 It's also helpful to check that you are using the **latest version** of GemRB.
 We can't help you with problems only present in old releases, plus